warpeggio/zephyr/README.md

 1. Install docker - On ubuntu, verify that your user is in the `docker` group.
 Restart any login sessions as necessary.
 2. Download the repository, and while CWD'd to your local copy, run `docker build -t zephyr .` to create the image for use on your workstation.
 ### For the Infastructure-as-Code
 1. Install pulumi.
-Download the binaries to your workstation and put them in a directory in your $PATH
+    One COULD do something like `curl -fsSL https://get.pulumi.com | sh`, or Download the binaries to your workstation and put them in a directory in your $PATH DONT FORGET TO refresh your shell to get the new PATH items, or re-run the bashrc file as suggested.
 2. Install awscli and configure your credentials:
     `aws configure`
 3. You'll need python3
 4. awscli must be at least v 1.24 pip3 install --upgrade awscli
+5. kubectl must be available / executable curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"
 See "Deploying to EKS" below for more information.

 # Local usage / development